International Management and LeadershipMasters degree program

 Master of Arts

-Our experienced and committed faculty of real-world practitioners and academic researchers will give you a comprehensive introduction to the theory and offer practical examples from their professional life.
-At LBS, emphasis is put on the practical side of education.
-In simulation exercises, real-life project work and industry-related research, you will be prepared to creatively and efficiently tackle business challenges.
-In addition, we recommend continuous work experience and encourage it by possible accreditation of some courses.
+Our experienced and committed faculty of real-world practitioners and academic researchers will give you a comprehensive introduction to the theory and offer practical examples as well as case studies from their professional life.
+At LBS, emphasis is placed on the practical side of education.
+By joining simulation exercises, real-life project work and industry-related research, you will be prepared to creatively and efficiently handle business challenges.
+With our unique mix of on-campus classes (app.
+18h/week) and online sessions you will be able to combine your further education with part-time work.
+In addition, we recommend continuous work experience and encourage it by possible accreditation/recognition of some courses.

 - Learn to use SAP & receive a certificate